AniketBhagat1/vastaniketb/README.md

 ## 💼 Professional Experience

 ### 🏢 **Valueadd Softtech & Systems Pvt Ltd**
-**DevOps Engineer | Jul 2022 – Present | 3.4 Years**
+**DevOps Engineer | March 2023 – Present | 2.7 Years**

-- Built and managed **end-to-end CI/CD pipelines** using Jenkins and GitHub Actions.
+- Build and maintain **CI/CD pipelines** using Jenkins to automate build, testing, and deployment processes.
-- Designed **infrastructure automation** using Terraform across Azure, AWS, and OCI.
-- Managed **Kubernetes clusters** for scalable deployments and environment management.
-- Implemented **monitoring and alerting** via Prometheus, Grafana, and Loki.
-- Automated backup, SSL management, and log management for production environments.
+- Manage **Docker** containers and configuration management using **Ansible** for consistent environment setups.
-- Wrote reusable **Bash scripts** for deployment and environment setup.
+- Implement Infrastructure as Code (IaC) practices with **Terraform** to automate environment provisioning.
+- Provision and manage **AWS Cloud** infrastructure to support scalable and reliable application environments.
+- Collaborate with development and QA teams to ensure smooth deployments.

 ---

-### 🏢 **Yiron Technologies Pvt Ltd**
-**DevOps Engineer | Dec 2021 – Jul 2022 | 7 Months**

-- Manage AWS Servers.
-- Manage Mysql servers.
-- Automation Builds the Use of Jenkins.
-- support for the Facts websites.
-- Configured Ansible roles for server Management.
-- Monitor server's use of Zabbix and alerts use of Zenduty.
-- Build Docker Images and deploy for testing application in Dev,QA, UAT.

-### 🏢 **Brainbees Solution Pvt.
-Ltd**
+### 🏢 **Radical Software**
-**DevOps Engineer | Jun 2019 – Sep 2021 | 2.3 Years**
+**DevOps Engineer | Aug 2019 – March 2023 | 3.7 years**

-- Analysis and study of the requirement.
-- Proactive involvement in the approach and the design.
-- Monitoring Server resources.
-- Manage AWS EC2 and S3 services.
-- Manage Mysql servers.
-- Automation Builds the Use of Jenkins.
-- Configured Ansible roles for server Management.
-- Configured and managed Kubernetes setup on-prem.
-- Manage Linux and Windows Servers.
-- Shell Scripts for database backup.

----

-### 🔍 Other Contributions
-- **HR Tech Gateway:** Built on-prem accounting gateway with high availability.
-- **Recon Dashboard:** Centralized monitoring for multiple environments.
-- **Odoo Implementation:** Automated internal processes with Odoo setup and integrations.
+-Designed, deployed, and managed AWS cloud infrastructure including EC2, AMIs, EBS volumes, snapshots, and backups to ensure high -   availability and scalability.
+-Built and maintained CI/CD pipelines in Jenkins, containerized applications using Docker, and managed version control with Git.
+-Automated configuration management and infrastructure tasks using Ansible for consistent and repeatable deployments.
+-Configured and managed AWS services such as ALB, Route 53, SNS, and S3 lifecycle policies, along with monitoring using CloudWatch.
+-Supported teams with troubleshooting, deployments, IAM access management, and operational tasks, ensuring reliable and efficient cloud operations.

 ---